nnhai1991/android-interview-questions/CORE_ANDROID.md

         - The IntentService runs on a separate worker thread.

 * What is a `JobScheduler`?
 [Vogella](http://www.vogella.com/tutorials/AndroidTaskScheduling/article.html)
+	- This is an API for scheduling various types of jobs against the framework that will be executed in your application's own process.

 #### Inter-process Communication

 * How can two distinct Android apps interact?
 [Developer Android](https://developer.android.com/training/basics/intents)
+    - Intents

 * Is it possible to run an Android app in multiple processes?
 How?